 What Mistakes Kill Your Engineering Hiring Pipeline?

+The most common mistakes that kill engineering hiring pipelines are generic job descriptions, slow hiring timelines, and over-relying on job boards for passive talent.
 Even recruiters who follow best practices can sabotage their own pipeline with avoidable errors.
 How many of these are slowing you down right now?

 4. Ignoring candidate experience.
-Every touchpoint matters.
-Slow response times, unclear next steps, disorganized interviews, and ghosting after final rounds all damage your employer brand.
+Every touchpoint matters: slow response times, unclear next steps, disorganized interviews, and ghosting after final rounds all damage your employer brand.
 Engineers talk to each other - on Reddit, in Slack communities, on Blind.
 One bad candidate experience can poison your reputation across an entire engineering community.

 Frequently Asked Questions